Contemporary US American amateur artist who lives in Brooklyn.

 Eusebio (di Jacopo di Cristoforo) da San Giorgio

-Italian painter and sculptor; a pupil of Perugino, he was employed as a journeyman by Pinturrichio whose influence can be seen in the crowded procession of figures and the gentle, finely drawn landscape with the characteristic arched rock in his earliest surviving work of importance, Adoration of the Magi; born Perugia (1465-1470), died Perugia (p.
+Italian painter and sculptor; a pupil of Perugino, he was employed as a journeyman by Pinturrichio whose influence can be seen in the crowded procession of figures and the gentle, finely drawn landscape with the characteristic arched rock in his earliest surviving work of importance, Adoration of the Magi; born and died Perugia (1465/70–p.
 1539).

-- Adoration of the Magi (1505/6), Eusebio da San Giorgio (1465-1470–p.1539).
+- Adoration of the Magi (1505/6), Eusebio da San Giorgio (1465/70–p.
+1539).
 Perugia: Galeria Nazionale dell’Umbria.
 Ref.
 Cecchini (1932: 169); Gallenga-Stuart (1905: pl.
 72; 1907: 73); Jacobsen (1914: pl.
-53a); Visual Collection, Fine Arts Library, Harvard University, 372.Eu75.22a; Rasmussen (1999b, Lute); Website: easy art (2010-col.) The Child reaches out from Mary’s lap to receive a chalice from one of the Kings who kneels before him.
+53a); Visual Collection, Fine Arts Library, Harvard University, 372.Eu75.22a; Rasmussen (1999b, Lute); Website: easy art (2010, col.); Website: Lute Iconography, Image LI-2134 (2023, col.) The Child reaches out from Mary’s lap to receive a chalice from one of the Kings who kneels before him.
 The other two kings await their turn, talking amongst themselves.
 A bagpiper plays, and other visitors look on.
 In the background are two men on horseback, one of whom blows a slender, curved horn.
-Angels above play fiddle (tuning), rebec, lute and woodwind recorder or mute cornetto.
+Angels above play fiddle (tuning), rebec, lute and a woodwind instrument, probably a mute cornett but possibly a recorder.
 This work was executed for the Oddi Chapel in S Agostino, Perugia.
 The year MDV or MDVI is inscribed on the hem of the Virgin’s robe.

 British painter whose subjects include landscapes, seascapes, industrial marine scenes, trees, portraits, still-life and war events; he is regarded as one of Britain’s leading figurative artists, in a tradition that runs from Hogarth and Turner, via the Pre-Raphaelites, to his contemporaries; born Bradford (1903), died Southampton (1992).